by Tim Gilmore, 2/1/2019

 Ronda recalls when Pat’s father James worked for “the burgular bar company and Pat left the Old Kings Road house to live in the house next to the burgular bar company next to Eatmon Welding Company on Beaver Street.
 He did some killing when he lived there.”

 The Beaver Street house, now home to Holton Construction Roofing Experts, surrounded by a veritable village of small metal sheds for sale, stood secluded across from the railroad tacks in wide expanses of hardwood and swamp.
 West Beaver, lonely and rural but spotted with junkyards and factories, crawled constantly with big rig truckers and the prostitutes who flagged them.
-For miles about obtained but swamp and industrial refuse and ancient pines, and Pat Herald snuggled down comfortably therein.
+For miles about obtained but swamp and industrial refuse and ancient pines, and Pat Herald snuggled down comfortably there.

 After 90 year old James Herald moved to Indiana, and Ronda and Tony followed, she never saw Patrick Allen Herald again.
 These days, she lives just north of the Ocala National Forest, just east of Whiteville, Florida.